DHLD-UKD/HoloLens2-Modifications/README.md

 This mount could also be customized to attach additional optical components to the HoloLens like, Filters (Polarisation, ND, ..) or magnification lenses.

+## 3D Models
+All parts are available as STL or STEP files or as Autodesk Fusion 360 projects for further modifications.

+_Base Plate:_
+This part is attached on top of to the HoloLens 2 with screws or for testing with two pins (also avaialble as model).
+When using the pins, insert threadings must not be used.

 ## Components
 ### Optics